Victorpalkin/gHacks/hacks/sap-cortex/README.md

 - **Task 5.** Now, let us explore the Weather dataset.
 Please, find out what was the highest temperature in year 2021?
     <details>
     <summary>Hint - open me if you are stuck</summary>
-    Use the following query (substitute the <Projec name> with the name of your own project):
+    Use the following query (substitute the <Project name> with the name of your own project):

     ```
     SELECT max(MaxTemp) FROM `<Project name>.REPORTING.Weather` where extract(YEAR from WeekStartDate) = 2021